edgefarm/edgefarm/docs/architecture/designdecissions.md

 ## Flexible hosting

 The backend is developed without dependencies on cloud providers or other cloud services.
-The only dependencies are kubernetes and open source software components.
+The only dependencies are Kubernetes and open source software components.

 This allows EdgeFarm can be deployed in different scenarios, from public cloud to hybrid cloud to private cloud in your own data center.